LibraryCarpentry/governance/minutes/may-meeting.md

    This will be raised with The Carpentries as Chris will report back.

 **Other business**

-The question of "What constitutes a Library Carpentry workshop?" is to be decided over the coming months.
+The question of `"What constitutes a Library Carpentry workshop?"` is to be decided over the coming months.
 [An issue for comment has been raised here](https://github.com/LibraryCarpentry/governance/issues/1).
 Please have your say.

-See also our governance etherpad: http://pad.software-carpentry.org/lc-gov-call
+See also our governance meetings etherpad: http://pad.software-carpentry.org/lc-gov-call